microsoft/vscode-wiki/Issue-Tracking.md

 - if the issue is a feature request, add the label `feature request` and @mention if someone from the team should be aware of the issue
 - if the issue is a question redirect them to stack overflow (see [[Submitting Bugs and Suggestions]])
 >>> should the issue be closed?
+- edit the title if needed to improve it
 - assign the issue a feature/topic area label
 - assign a P1 label if the issue is critical/blocking and mention @microsoft/vscode to make the team aware of the issue
 - if the issue doesn't have enough information, comment on the issue with a link for how to file issues [[Submitting Bugs and Suggestions]]